-The Oxford Entrepreneurs Network (OEN) launched in 2018 to take global the very successful Oxford Entrepreneurs of the Bay (OE of the Bay) alumni group, which started in the San Francisco Bay Area.
-The OEN now comprises close to 2000 members around the globe and is growing rapidly.
+The Oxford Entrepreneurs Network (OxEN) launched in 2018 to take global the very successful Oxford Entrepreneurs of the Bay (OE of the Bay) alumni group, which started in the San Francisco Bay Area.
+The OxEN now comprises more than 3000 members around the globe and is growing rapidly.

-In 2019 the University of Oxford recognized the Oxford Entrepreneurs Network (OEN) as an accredited alumni organization.
-The OEN was founded to foster community and offer networking opportunities to Oxonians interested in the startup world.
+In 2019 the University of Oxford recognized the Oxford Entrepreneurs Network (OxEN) as an accredited alumni organization.
+The OxEN was founded to foster community and offer networking opportunities to Oxonians interested in the startup world.

 We look forward to seeing you at an upcoming meeting.